Lunatic-Labs/rubricapp/README.md

 ```

 The command will print out some logging information, including a localhost URL (probably http://127.0.0.1:5000/).
 Go there in your web browser to see the site.
+### Chromedriver

+Ensure the version of Chromedriver downloaded to your machine matches the version of Chrome currently installed on your machine

 #### Using a different location for the database